The Relatives

 The Relatives (Родные) is a 2021 Russian tragicomedy road film directed by Ilya Aksyonov.
-It was released on February 11, 2021, by Sony Pictures Productions and Releasing.
+It was released on February 11, 2021, by the Russian division of Sony Pictures Releasing.

 Plot

 The film tells about a man who gets the opportunity to fulfill his dream and goes with his family to the Grushinsky festival to perform there with his song.
 Exciting adventures and trials await them along the way.